-The RHCA plan is financed on a pay-as-you-go basis.
-The employer, employee, and retiree contributions are required to be remitted to RHCA on a monthly basis.
-The statutory requirements for the contributions can be changed by the New Mexico State Legislature.
+The employer, employee, and retiree contributions are required to be remitted to the RHCA on a monthly basis.
+The statutory requirements for the employer and employee contributions can be changed by the New Mexico State Legislature.
+Employers that choose to become participating employers after January 1, 1998, are required to make contributions to the RHCA fund in the amount determined to be appropriate by the Board.